 In the first week, I had this strong urge to know what did they talk amongst themselves, looking at me, and their innocent giggles caught me off guard.
-On inquiring the reason of their hush hush talks, the monitor, who is always the most confident of the lot, boldly told me- “Ma’am she says you have such nice, brown hair and also that you look beautiful.”
-That made me blush.
-Yes, blush.
-According to me I had a bad hair day and looked tired.
-But that one compliment made me feel so pretty.
-All in a time frame of one minute.
-You know nothing is more genuine than a praise from a cherub like heart.
-And on top of that, from a young lady.
-They say beauty is subjective or to complicate matters, it lies in the eyes of the beholder.
-That day held me captive.
-For I felt beautiful like I never did in years.
-As the days passed by, we discussed their English lessons, played games galore, sang, danced, cracked jokes, listened to snippets of each other’s lives, and unknowingly, a strong bond was etched between us all.
+On inquiring the reason of their hush hush talks, the monitor, who is always the most confident of the lot, boldly told me- “Ma’am she says you are beautiful.”
+That made me blush with uneasiness.
+I feel embarrassed and uncomfortable for some reason whenever called beautiful.
+Would rather prefer graceful or smart to that.
+But anyway, as the days passed by, we discussed their English lessons, played games galore, sang, danced, cracked jokes, listened to snippets of each other’s lives, and unknowingly, a strong bond was etched between us all.
 And as the last day of the observation dawned on me, I realized the time to leave the school and get back to my own University had arrived.
 I reluctantly bid farewell to my class, my kiddies, as I called them.
 It was so emotional a moment for me!

 I had a pep talk with them, urging them to study hard, keep smiling and do something worthwhile in their life.
 I advised them to be proud of themselves and remain strong throughout, come what may.
 They did nod their heads silently, absorbing my every word, hopefully internalizing it.
 A few of them did come to me, and in soft voices murmuring goodbye’s, hugged me tight and confessed to my delight- “We shall miss you ma’am.
 Please come to meet us soon.”
 And I struggled not to sob.
 And my heart went for a joyride, experiencing a variety of emotions.
 I couldn’t agree more with Nelly Furtado- Why do all good things come to an end?
 One last look at my munchkins, with a fervent prayer to the Almighty to bless them, I turned to the Principal’s office, handed over the thankyou letter from our Head of the Department, acknowledging her best wishes for our future, I walked in slow motion towards the gate.
 One look at the school and I thought how I might not come back here, but they shall always remain in my heart, as a reminder of how life is beautiful, given to us to soak in all the love, attention, loyalty and blessings we collect while journeying ahead.